 – Classroom Environment & Lesson Structure – 4 hours

 – Anatomy, Physiology & Social/ Emotional Development – 6 hours (contact & non-contact i.e. reading)

 – Teaching Practice – 8 hours

-Yoga teachers who have undertaken additional study in teaching yoga to children are encouraged to register as a Yoga Australia children’s yoga teacher.
-This registration allows teachers to display the Yoga Australia children’s yoga teacher logo to confirm that:
+Yoga teachers who have undertaken approved additional study in teaching yoga to children are encouraged to display the Yoga Australia children’s yoga teacher logo to confirm that:

-Registered children’s yoga teachers have exclusive access to resources and support activities developed by the Working Group.
-These resources are available to registered children’s yoga teachers, available here.
+Children’s yoga teachers have access to resources and support activities developed by the Working Group.